blaineventurine/home-automation-docker/README.md

 ## PiHole

 PiHole is a network-wide ad-blocker.
 I've got close to a million domains on my blocklist.
 I've almost forgotten what the internet is like with ads.
+My phone is configured with [Tasker](https://tasker.joaoapps.com/) to automatically connect to a VPN when I leave my home WiFi network, so the ad-blocking persists on my phone even when I'm away.

  PiHole requires a little extra configuration - it doesn't always play nice with Docker, and you'll need to adjust some settings on your router.
+You need to set your DNS server IP to the IP address of the machine hosting PiHole.
+PiHole can also function as a DHCP server for you local network, though I'm looking into using [phpIPAM](https://phpipam.net/) for that, so my router is handling it for now.

     pihole:
       image: pihole/pihole:latest